 Title course

 Credits 30 ECTS

 Code RO-HMVT19-SUE

 Entry requirements Students must have at least 90 credits in their major.

 Semester 1

 Method Lectures, guest-lectures, workshops and group project

 Lecturer(s) Anton Hanemaaijer

 Learning outcomes Students apply the knowledge and insight gained through their own study programmes within a multi-disciplinary team, required in the planning and design of a multifunctional urban construction.

 Recommended or required reading/tools t.b.d

 Assessment methods Short assignements, group project

 Level Third or fourth year

-Course content The main task is to create an initial design and 25-year project plan for a multifunctional urban construction with farming, working and living functions.
-The initial design and project plan contains the architectural, engineering and managerial solutions to make an energy-positive, sustainable, circular proof and long-term economically feasible urban infrastructure.
-Three modules are offered during the semester: • Smart Design • Building Systems • Sustainable Exploitation The modules are divided in two phases: basic knowledge and in depth knowledge.
-In the first six-week phase, all students follow the three modules.
-In the second phase of 10 weeks, students can choose their courses.
+Course content The main semester task is the making of initial design and a 25-year project plan for a multi-functional urban construction that comprises farming, working & living functions.
+The initial design and project plan contains the architectural, engineering and managerial solutions to make an energy-positive, sustainable, circular proof and long-term economically feasible urban construction.
+The main project is based on an actual case and involving a genuine commissioning party from the industry to whom the students will present their initial design and project plan at the end of the semester.
+There is special attention for team work within interdisciplinary and intercultural teams.
+Systems engineering and multidisciplinary design methods are common themes that run throughout all subjects.
+Three teaching modules are offered during the semester:

+Smart DesignBuilding Systems

+Sustainable Exploitation